This post may contain affiliate links. Read the full disclosure here.

 Plants don’t need watering nearly as much as we think (there’s an article here that’ll teach you how to do it properly), and they can get root rot extremely easily.

-The good news here is that Monstera deliciosa are, in my experience, pretty hard to kill.
-I mean if you want to kill one, overwatering is absolutely the way to go, but also, they can be brought back from it.
+The good news here is that Monstera deliciosa are, in my experience, pretty hard to push past the point of no return.
+I mean if you want to be rid of one, overwatering is absolutely the way to go, but also, they can be brought back from it.

 Black spots on Monstera can be caused by dehydration